open-optimization/open-optimization-common/CONTRIBUTING-licenses.md

  * Adopting material *from* Wikipedia to the project, and adding material *to* Wikipedia  from the project.
  * Including materials from the project in Free Software / Open Source projects and distributions:
    - CC-BY-SA satisfies the criteria of the [Debian_Free_Software_Guidelines](https://en.wikipedia.org/wiki/Debian_Free_Software_Guidelines), and therefore materials from the project can be included in major Linux distributions.
-   - More specifically, the CC-BY-SA license is [one-way compatible with the GNU General Public License 3 (GPL v3)](https://creativecommons.org/2015/10/08/cc-by-sa-4-0-now-one-way-compatible-with-gplv3/), so free software packages using this license will be to use material from our project to enhance their documentation.
+   - More specifically, the CC-BY-SA license is [one-way compatible with the GNU General Public License 3 (GPL v3)](https://creativecommons.org/2015/10/08/cc-by-sa-4-0-now-one-way-compatible-with-gplv3/), so free software packages using this license will be able to use material from our project to enhance their documentation.
- * Publishing the materials, or remixes or other adaptations, with a commercial publisher -- as long as the publisher agrees to keep the source files of the commercial edition  available under the same license
+ * Publishing the materials, or remixes or other adaptations, with a commercial publisher - as long as the publisher agrees to keep the source files of the commercial edition  available under the same license
  * Publishing the materials, or remixes or other adaptations, with a self-publishing service.
- * Using the materials in a commercial MOOC -- as long as the platform agrees to keep the source files of the MOOC course that uses it available under the same license
+ * Using the materials in a commercial MOOC - as long as the platform agrees to keep the source files of the MOOC course that uses it available under the same license

 We do *not* use the NonCommercial (NC) variants of the CC licenses such as CC-BY-NC, CC-BY-NC-ND, CC-BY-NC-SA.
 If you feel strongly about restricting the use of your materials to non-commercial use only, or disallowing the creation of derivatives, we certainly respect your opinion and feelsing; but as this is incompatible with our philosophy and license choices, you will have to find another venue for your materials.